The Yemen crisis explained

 In the same year, the UN negotiated the Stockholm Agreement between the Yemen Government and Houthis.
 It was a desperate bid to protect the vital port of Hudaydah from further fighting.

-In April 2022 another ceasesfire was agreed.
+Two-thirds of Yemen’s people depend on this port for food, medicine, and aid.
+Its destruction would have been catastrophic.
+In April 2022 another ceasefire was agreed.
 During this time there was an improvement in humanitarian conditions and a reduction in the intensity of conflict.
-But this ceasefire came to an end in October, and families are now at increased risk once again.
+But this ceasefire came to an end in October.
+Although violence has not re-escalated to levels seen before the ceasefire, families are still at risk.

 21.6 million people – that’s two-thirds of the entire population – need humanitarian support.

-We have partnered with BCHR (Benevolence Coalition for Humanitarian Relief) to support vulnerable communities in Ma’rib.
+We have partnered with BCHR (Benevolence Coalition for Humanitarian Relief) to support vulnerable communities in Marib.